alisaifee/coredis/docs/source/api_reference.rst

     await p.get_message()
     # {'channel': 'my-channel', 'data': 'my data', 'pattern': None, 'type': 'message'}

-There are three different strategies for reading messages.
+There are two main strategies for reading messages.

-The examples above have been using `pubsub.get_message()`.
+The examples above have been using :meth:`~coredis.commands.PubSub.get_message`.
-If there's data available to be read, `get_message()` will read it, format the message and return it or pass it to a message handler.
-If there's no data to be read, `get_message()` will return None after the configured `timeout` (`timeout` should set to value larger than 0 or it will be ignore).
+If there's data available to be read, the method will read it, format the message and return it or pass it to a message handler.
+If there's no data to be read, it will return ``None`` after the configured :paramref:`~coredis.commands.PubSub.get_message.timeout`
-This makes it trivial to integrate into an existing event loop inside your application.

 .. code-block:: python